Gothic War (535–554): Byzantine reconquest, 551–554

 Though the Ostrogoths were defeated, Narses soon had to face other barbarians who invaded Byzantine northern Italy and southern Gaul.
 In early 553, an army of about thirty thousand Franks and Alemanni crossed the Alps and took the town of Parma.
 They defeated a force under the Heruli commander Fulcaris and soon many Goths from northern Italy joined their forces.
 Narses had dispersed his troops to garrisons throughout central Italy and had wintered at Rome.
 After serious depredations throughout Italy, the barbarians were brought to battle by Narses on the banks of the river Volturnus.
-In the Battle of the Volturnus, the Byzantine phalanx held a furious Frankish assault while the Byzantine cavalry encircled them.
+In the Battle of the Volturnus, the Byzantines held off a furious Frankish assault while the Byzantine cavalry encircled them.
 The Franks and Alemanni were all but annihilated.
 Seven thousand Goths held out at Campsa, near Naples, until capitulating in the spring of 555.
 The lands and cities across the River Po were still held by Franks, Alemanni and Goths and it was not until 562 that their last strongholds, the cities of Verona and Brixia, were subjugated.
-According to the Byzantine historian Procopius of Caesarea, the barbarian population was then allowed to live peacefully in Italy under Roman sovereignty.
+According to Procopius, the barbarian population was then allowed to live peacefully in Italy under Roman sovereignty.